littlebenlittle/littlebenlittle.github.io/site/blog/06-Network-Topology-and-Logic.md

 > ...
 Or did we reach the end?
 Many people have referred to layer 8, the financial layer, and layer 9, the political layer.
-As we've seen in the past decade, distributed ledgers like Bitcoin and Ethereum have emerged, and plenty of a online activism communities have formed using layer 7 applications for communication and organizing.
+As we've seen in the past decade, distributed ledgers like Bitcoin and Ethereum have emerged, and plenty of online activism communities have formed using layer 7 applications for communication and organizing.
 Modern computer networks are a powerful way to notify us of emerging threats to justice,